 Spartan Robotics educates and inspires students in the fields of science and technology through its participation in the FIRST (For Inspiration and Recognition of Science and Technology) competition.
 Our organization participates in this competition, as it is an enjoyable and educational opportunity for students to explore this field.

+FIRST stands for "For Inspiration and Recognition of Science and Technology".
 In the FIRST Robotics Competition, students are faced with a unique challenge in the form of a competition with rules that requires them to come up with a creative solution.
 This inspires students to think in unique ways to solve problems as well as teaching them to evaluate and compare different solutions to a challenge.
 Students also gain engineering experience through the design process.
 The students use SolidWorks 3D CAD software provided by Dassault Systems.
 This gives students the opportunity to practice with and apply industry tools and learn how they are used.
 It allows students to explore different options in the engineering of their robot and visualize their creation to maximize the design, just as people in the industry would do.
 Then, using the detailed designs, students are able to construct a complex robot to compete in the challenge.
 Of course, before this can happen, students also gain experience in programing the robot.
 Then, using their creation, the team competes in events hosted by FIRST that bring together high school students from around the world.
 The competitions feature alliances of three robots competing against another alliance.